 By dropping in a link to a Choice Page you can stay in compliance and, as our testing has shown, significantly improve conversion rates and earnings per click.

-Amazon perfectly explains in a Resource Center article that the single sentence Amazon affiliate disclosure (“As an Amazon Associate I earn from qualifying purchases.”) can be placed in the “info” or “about” section of their social media profile.
+Amazon perfectly explains in a Resource Center article that the single sentence Amazon affiliate disclosure example (“As an Amazon Associate I earn from qualifying purchases.”) can be placed in the “info” or “about” section of their social media profile.

 For Geniuslink Choice Pages we’ve always included an “affiliate disclosure” link at the bottom of the page that contains a full disclosure for Amazon Associates as well as for reviews and sponsored content.
 We now include the sentence “Note: Commissions may be earned from the links above.” directly underneath the buy buttons to ensure full FTC compliance for our clients using our Choice Pages.